Web development and website management - A complete overview

 Bounce rate

-In order to find out how qualitatively valuable a website is for the user, the bounce rate is considered.
+The bounce rate is used to find out how valuable a website is for the user.
 Strictly speaking, this refers to the users who enter an entry page and then leave it again after a few seconds.
-A low value therefore speaks for a high-quality website.
+A low value therefore indicates a high-quality website.

 Filter

-If you have integrated a filter function on your website, it also helps to monitor the usage of the filters regularly.
-This will give you an overview of which categories / areas show high interest or if the filters are used at all.
+If you have integrated a filter function on your website, it also helps to regularly monitor the use of the filters.
+This gives you an overview of which categories / areas are of great interest or whether the filters are being used at all.

 Device Usage

-To find out on which devices (mobile, tablet, desktop) the user accesses your website, you can analyze the device usage.
-This helps you to set priorities in web design.
+To find out which end devices (mobile, tablet, desktop) the user uses to access your website, you can analyze the device usage.
+This helps you to prioritize your web design.
 In general, it can be observed that the use of mobile devices is constantly growing.
-However, it is interesting to analyze which device is actually used to convert.
-As an IT agency, we often observe a break where users inform themselves about a mobile device, but then make the purchase/conversion on the desktop.
+However, it is interesting to analyze which device is actually being used to convert.
+As an IT agency, we often observe a break where users obtain information via a mobile device but then make the purchase/conversion on a desktop.

 Sources

-In order to find out which promotion measures have led to micro conversions and final conversions (sales, downloads), the so-called sources can be analyzed.
-This information can then be used to adjust promotion measures.
-However, we recommend not to underestimate the influence of campaigns on platforms that do not lead to direct conversions.
-Awarness campaigns on social media in particular help to increase general traffic.
-For example, the target group may come directly to the website at a later time.
-These influences generally cannot be tracked 100%.
+To find out which promotional measures have led to micro conversions and final conversions (sales, downloads), the so-called sources can be analyzed.
+This information can then be used to adjust promotional measures.
+However, we recommend not underestimating the influence of campaigns on platforms that do not lead to direct conversions.
+Alert campaigns on social media in particular help to increase general traffic.
+For example, the target group can be directed to the website at a later point in time.
+These influences cannot generally be tracked 100%.

-The Error Rate is the average number of problems recorded on your website compared to the total number of problem reports.
-This rate should be monitored regularly in order to detect and fix problems at an early stage.
+The error rate is the average number of problems recorded on your website compared to the total number of problem reports.
+This rate should be monitored regularly so that problems can be identified and rectified at an early stage.

 Tracking tools